Category Archives: British Royals

 Charles had one younger brother:

 After the failure of the 1715 Jacobite Rising, Charles’ father, James Francis Edward, (henceforth called James) lived in Avignon, then a Papal territory, now in France.
 In 1717, Pope Clement XI offered James the Palazzo Muti in Rome as his residence.
 James then organized a Jacobite court in Rome.
 Further efforts to restore the Stuarts to the British throne in 1719 and 1722 were unsuccessful.
 On September 3, 1719, James Francis Edward Stuart married Maria Clementina Sobieska.
-Their two sons grew up in Italy where they were educated by Scottish tutors.
+Their two sons grew up in Italy and were educated by Scottish tutors.
 When Charles was just 14, he took part in the War of the Polish Succession.
-He was an observer at the 1734 Siege of Gaeta during the war which was his first exposure to war.
+He was an observer at the 1734 Siege of Gaeta during the war, his first exposure to war.
 In the following years, he spent much time in France trying to gain support for the Jacobite cause.

 Charles Edward Stuart as a teenager; Credit – Wikipedia